 After retiring the OH-58 Kiowa Warrior, it was replaced by the OH-58D.

-The 17th Cavalry Regiment was constituted on the 1st July 1916, making the 1st Squadron, 17th Cavalry Regiment the oldest unit in the Combat Aviation Brigade.
+The 17th Cavalry Regiment was constituted on July 1, 1916, making the 1st Squadron, 17th Cavalry Regiment the oldest unit in the Combat Aviation Brigade.
 The 82nd Combat Aviation Battalion was founded in 1957, and relieved from assignment in 1987.
 It is currently redesignated as 82nd Aviation, a parent regiment under the United States Army Regimental System.

 Even though some people, only some, criticized the stunt for wasting the nation’s money, it must also be considered that these helicopters also serve the country and help win fights.